- Data Source Types

 - Message Formats - HTML, Markdown, ADF syntax

-Message Panel for Jira Cloud
+Message Field for Jira Cloud